czarn101/CongestionProblem/README.md

 # CongestionProblem
-A Python Solution to the Congestion Problem Using Q-Learning
+A Python Solution to the Congestion Problem Using Reinforcement Q-Learning